 Restricted Stock Units.
 The Compensation Committee may from time to time authorize grants or sales to any employee participant of restricted stock units upon such terms and conditions as it may determine in accordance with the provisions of the 2008 plan.
 Each grant or sale will constitute the agreement by the Company to issue or transfer shares of common stock to the participant in the future in consideration of the performance of services, subject to the fulfillment during the deferral period of such conditions as the Compensation Committee specifies.
-Each grant or sale will period fixed by the Compensation Committee on the date of grant, and any grant or sale may provide for early termination of the deferral period in the event of a change in control or other similar transaction or event.
+Each grant or sale will provide that the restricted stock units will be subject to a deferral period fixed by the Compensation Committee on the date of grant, and any grant or sale may provide for early termination of the deferral period in the event of a change in control or other similar transaction or event.
 Each such grant or sale may be made without additional consideration or in consideration of a payment by the participant of an amount that is less than the market value of the common stock on the date of grant.

-During the deferral period, the participant will not have any right to transfer any rights under the restricted stock units, any rights of ownership in the restricted stock units, or any right to vote the restricted stock units.
+During the deferral period, the participant will not have any right to transfer any rights under the restricted stock units, any right so of ownership in the restricted stock units, or any right to vote the restricted stock units.
 The Compensation Committee can authorize the payment of dividend equivalents on the restricted stock units in cash or shares of common stock on a current, deferred, or contingent basis.